 You get to live in one of the most beautiful EU countries

 Portugal consistently ranks as one of the top Expat countries in Europe and the world.
-And, even though you don’t have to be resident in Portugal, it is not a hardship!
+And, even though you don’t have to be a resident of Portugal, it is not a hardship!
 Check out our article on Living in Portugal for all the reasons why.

 Portugal’s Golden Visa Facts